Ranjini (Rini) Ghosh

 I am a microfluidics engineer developing new, simple and low-cost diagnostic tools for disease management and personalized medicine.
 My interests include improving science communication (blogging) and promoting stronger academic communities (student government).
 I also volunteer as an event organizer for my undergraduate institution (Rensselaer) Boston alumni chapter.

 As the Vice President of Academic Affairs, I aim to improve and stand up for the academic and research interests of Northeastern’s graduate community.
 My goals during my tenure are creating an improved newsletter to most effectively give graduate students information about the resources available to them, promoting applications to national fellowships and scholarships through workshops and peer-reviewing groups, and developing a more targeted graduate student survey to instigate meaningful change.
 Please feel free to reach out to me; I look forward to serving you this year.

 M.A. in Public Administration, School of Public Policy & Urban Affairs

 Hi Folks!
 My name is Bashir Martin and I am the VP of Finance for the year 2015-2016.
 I am pursuing a Master in Public Administration through the School of Public Policy and Urban Affairs.
-I have been a nomad most of my life but somehow avoided the desert and ended up in Boston!
-Since I have to claim a home, it would have to be South Florida.
+I’m from South Florida and ended up in Boston a year and a half ago.
 I obtained my undergraduate degree in International Relations at Florida International University.
 As to my interests and hobbies, I enjoy hiking, reading history, dancing to Latin music, volunteering, laughter, putting a smile on someone’s face and appreciating the small gifts that surround us in this life.

 Vice President of Media and Membership